vedantspatil/Blinked/README.md

 # BLINKED - BLOCKCHAIN BASED JOB PORTAL
 Connecting the world's professionals via a job portal where recruiters meet job applicants whose profiles are backed by a Blockchain ledger.
 All credentials are validated from the ledger of universities that are operating as half-node, making it impossible for individuals to fake their professional achievements.
-This is a **full-stack application** where users can perform a range of operations.
+This is a **full-stack application** where users can perform a range of operations like networking, create connections, blogging, post jobs, apply for jobs etc.

 Tech Stack -  Django, Blockchain